How to Cook a Perfect Roast Turkey That's Never Dry!

 Everyone loves the taste of a delicious oven roasted turkey.
-The worst thing about roasted turkey has to be when it's so dry that it has less moisture than the middle of the Sahara desert.
+The worst thing about roast turkey has to be when it's so dry that it has less moisture than the middle of the Sahara desert.
 Here's my signature method of how to thaw, prepare, roast and carve, a roast turkey so that it's never dry!

 Preparing and cooking a turkey for dinner is never a short process.
 Most of the turkeys here in the United States are sold frozen and range anywhere in size from 12-30 pounds in weight.